interagent/prmd/README.md

 prmd verify $SCHEMA
 ```

-Doc takes the path to a directory of schemas and outputs their documentation into a schema.md file in the current directory.
+Doc takes the path to a directory of schemas and outputs their documentation to stdout.

 ```
 prmd doc $DIRECTORY